Minor campaigns of 1815: Fort l'Ecluse surrendered to the Austrians

-In the meantime, the Austrian Reserve Corps under Feldmarschalleutnant (Major-general) Meerville, was directed to advance and to throw back the French upon the Rhone.
-The latter, in retreating, destroyed the bridge of Seyselle and, by holding the Fort l'Ecluse, closed the road from Geneva to Lyons.
+In the meantime, the Austrian Reserve Corps under Feldmarschalleutnant (Major-general) Franz Mauroy de Merville, was directed to advance and to throw back the French upon the Rhone.
+The latter, in retreating, destroyed the bridge of Seyselle and, by holding the Fort l'Ecluse, closed the road from Geneva to Lyon.
 A redoubt had been constructed in front of the fort which completely commanded the approach.
-It was stormed and carried by the Hungarian 'Fürst Esterhazy' Infantry Regiment (IR.32).
+It was stormed and carried by the Hungarian 'Prince Esterhazy' Infantry Regiment (IR.32).
 The fort itself was now turned by the Reserve Corps along the left bank of the Rhône, with the design of forcing the passage at the Perte du Rhône.
 Here the French had constructed a tête-de-pont; which, however, they were forced to abandon in consequence of a movement made by the I Corps under Feldmarschalleutnant Radivojevich.
 On retiring, the French destroyed the very beautiful stone bridge then existing and thus rendered it necessary for the Austrians to construct temporary bridges over the extremely narrow space between the rocks which confine the stream at this remarkable spot.
 The advanced guard of the Reserve Corps, under General Count Hardegg, first crossed the Rhône and found the French posted at Charix, in rear of Châtillon, on the road to Nantua.
 Count Hardegg immediately ordered an attack and after encountering an obstinate resistance, forced the French to retire.

 The troops of the Austrian I Corps which, in the meantime, were left in front of the Fort l'Ecluse, had commenced a bombardment and this, after twenty-six hours duration, considerably damaged the fort.
-A powder magazine exploded, which caused a general conflagration; to escape which the garrison rushed out, and surrendered at discretion to the Austrians: thus, in three days, the high road from Geneva to Lyons was opened to the Army of Italy.
+A powder magazine exploded, which caused a general conflagration; to escape which the garrison rushed out, and surrendered at discretion to the Austrians: thus, in three days, the high road from Geneva to Lyon was opened to the Army of Italy.